Prerequisites

 Create an Amazon EC2 Instance

-To begin your on-prem installation, you must create an Amazon EC2 instance.
+To begin your on-prem installation with AWS as your cloud service provider, you need to create an Amazon EC2 instance.

 📘